 Board of Directors

 Michelle has been an active volunteer majority of her life.
-She grew up attending Junior League of Savannah meetings with her mom; seeing her mom’s dedication to the community, creating non-profits and devoting her time to local organizations was a huge impact.
-Later, when she joined Girl Scouts, her troop’s focus was giving back to their community working with local non-profits, helping at their walks and weekend camps.
+She grew up attending Junior League of Savannah meetings with her mom.
 Prior to leaving Savannah, Michelle served on the Froebel Circle for the Fresh Air Home, a faith-based camp on Tybee Island for underprivileged children living in the Low Country.
-She joined the Junior League in 2016 as a new member.
-She sat on the Fundraising committee the inaugural year of Truck-A-Palooza, 2017, was a New Member Adviser 2017-2018, and she was MRRP Co-Chair this previous year and is looking forward to furthering her leadership skills as Treasurer- Elect.

-Michelle is married to James McMullan III, and has three fur-babies, Maggie, Picard and Cujo.
-When not occupied by her busy schedule, Michelle enjoys camping, taking weekend getaways, photography, going on Harley rides, and canning food from their garden.
+She currently also serves on the Independent Living Resource Center Board of Directors.
+She and her spouse, James, have four fur-babies, Maggie, Boo, Picard and Cujo.
+When not occupied by her busy schedule, Michelle enjoys weekend getaways, photography, and going on Harley rides.

 Tory Witt, Executive Vice President